Woodside station (LIRR)

-Woodside (signed as Woodside LaGuardia Airport) is a station on the Main Line and Port Washington Branch of the Long Island Rail Road (LIRR), located in the Woodside neighborhood of Queens in New York City.
-It is the first station passed by eastward trains from Penn Station and Grand Central Madison, and it is the only station in Queens shared by the Port Washington Branch and other LIRR branches.
-East of Woodside the two-track Port Washington Branch turns northeastward, while the four-track Main Line continues southeast to Jamaica station.
+The Woodside station (signed as Woodside LaGuardia Airport) is a station on the Main Line and Port Washington Branch of the Long Island Rail Road (LIRR), located in the Woodside neighborhood of Queens in New York City.
+It is the first station passed by eastward trains from Penn Station and Grand Central Madison, and the only station in Queens shared by the Port Washington Branch and other LIRR branches.

+East of Woodside, the two-track Port Washington Branch turns northeastward to Mets–Willets Point and points east, while the four-track Main Line continues southeast to Jamaica station.

+The station is also the LIRR's main stop for LaGuardia Airport customers, with the Q70 LaGuardia Link SBS running between it and the airport to its north.